callawaycloud/apex-rest-route/README.md

-# apex-rest-route
+# apex/:rest/route

 A simple library that allows the creation of RESTful API's.

+## ✨Features:

+- supports deeply nested RESTful resource URI
-Handles routing and allows you to focus on the implementation.
+- allows you to focus on the implemenation
+- automatic responses generation with flexibility to override
+- opionionated error responses to align with Salesforce
+- hierarchical composition allows you to automaticly execute code common to routes
+- lightweight: current implementation is ~ 200LN

-## Install
+## 📦Install
 coming soon

-## Usage
+## 🔨 Usage

 ### Defining Routes